li11ianc/explaining-movie-revenue/project/project.md

 still features spoken languages other than English.
-Consequently, we will be mutating a new variable, “english” which splits movies into two groups – those that are entirely spoken in English and those that features other languages.
+Consequently, we will be mutating a new variable, “english” which splits movies into two groups – those that are entirely spoken in English and those that feature other languages.
 We will use this variable later in our analysis, but we hypothesize that English-only movies will earn higher revenues.

-### Splitting date variable
+### Numerical Split Date Variable

 We will now wrangle the dates in the dataset for use in the next segment, a process which requires us to convery the dates in the data to a better form.
-The dates in the dataset originally came in character form as “yr-mo-day” form, but character format isn’t particularly useful for analyzing dates – rather, a numeric form is preferred.
+The dates in the dataset originally came in character form as “yr-mo-day,” but character format isn’t particularly useful for analyzing dates – rather, a numeric form is preferred.
 We split the character format into 3 parts and converted the values to 3 numeric variables as day, month, and year.

 ### Genre Trends

-Now that we have a proper format for our dates, we can analyze another characteristic’s effect on profitability over time – genres.
+Now that we have a proper format for our dates, we can analyze another characteristic’s effect on profitability over time – genre.
 In order to create a genre variable, we used a string detect function that scans for “Horror” under a movie’s genres.
 We have decided to work with the “horror” genre specifically as we noticed that they generally have